Lyme Disease: Symptoms, Causes and Natural Support Strategies

 Lifestyle Strategies to Begin Healing

-One very important thing to note about Lyme disease, is that once it is diagnosed, it’s not enough to simply kill off the Lyme bacteria.
+One very important thing to note about Lyme disease is that once it is diagnosed, it’s not enough to simply kill off the Lyme bacteria.
 A successful approach to treatment must focus on treating the entire body as a whole.
-Unfortunately, once Lyme is diagnosed it is commonly addressed with a course of antibiotic treatments – despite the fact that not everyone responds well to these medications.
+Unfortunately, once Lyme is diagnosed it is commonly addressed with a course of antibiotic treatments – even though not everyone responds well to these medications.

 1. Making Dietary Changes for Immune Function